 First, a couple of important notes…

-- I assumed I didn’t have to go through the whole process of exfoliate and moisturize first.
-I was wrong.
+- I assumed I didn’t have to go through the whole process of exfoliating and moisturizing first.
+But I was wrong.
 I ended up with patchy knees and elbows, the tell-tale sign of a pale girl just trying to look like she got some sun.
 Not a huge deal, since we’ve just been at home and I wasn’t seeing anyone outside of my family.

-- You really have to just try out how many drops you need to add.
+- You really have to just try out how many drops you need to add in order to figure out the right “recipe”.
 (I have the “Light” version which is probably only a good purchase for others like me with very fair skin.)